 About Pieta House

-Our founder, Joan Freeman, was a practicing psychologist.
-She closed down her counselling business almost a decade ago to dedicate her time to helping people who were suicidal.
-After three years of research, she opened up Pieta House in Lucan, County Dublin.
-It quickly became a respected and recognised service for those who were in suicidal distress.
+Nine years ago, our founder and former CEO, Joan Freeman, a practising psychologist, closed down her own counselling business and dedicated her time finding out how she could help people who were suicidal - what would be beneficial to them and help them get through their dark time.
+After three years of research, she opened up Pieta House, which quickly became a respected and recognised service for those who were suicidal.

-With her long experience of counselling people who were self-harming, Joan knew this taboo subject was little discussed and rarely understood.
-She decided that Pieta House would also help people with this distressing issue.
+Having counselled many people in the past who were self-harming, Joan realised that this was a topic never discussed and rarely understood, and she decided to also help people with this debilitating issue.

-We’re passionate about our work.
-As 90% of our income comes from fundraising events, we rely heavily on the support and encouragement of our volunteers and the friends of Pieta.
+Our vision is to have a centre within 100km of every person in Ireland and we're well on our way to achieving this with plans in place to open three further centres in Donegal, Waterford and Westmeath.
+We’re passionate about our life-saving work.
+As 90% of our income comes from fundraising events, we rely heavily on the support and encouragement of our volunteers and friends of Pieta.

 Our flagship fundraiser, the phenomenon that is Darkness Into Light, an event that is almost entirely organised by our amazing volunteers continues to go from strength to strength on May 9th it will celebrate its seventh birthday.
 It’s no coincidence that this unique event takes place just as we’re coming into summer and our spirits are being lifted.
 Nearly a quarter of a million have woken in the small hours of the morning and taken part in Darkness Into Light to date, and this year it will touch the lives of thousands in 80 venues across Ireland and internationally.